HIV and Specific Populations

 Ask your health care provider whether HIV testing is right for you.
 Use these questions from healthfinder.gov to start the conversation: HIV Testing: Questions for the doctor.

 Is HIV treatment the same for older adults?

 Treatment with HIV medicines is recommended for everyone with HIV.
 There are no specific HIV treatment recommendations for older adults.
 Just like for anyone with HIV, the choice of an HIV treatment regimen for an older adult is based on the person’s individual needs.However, age-related factors can complicate HIV treatment in older adults.

 - Liver and kidney functions decline with age.
 This decline may make it harder for the body to process HIV medicines and increase the risk of side effects.

 - Older adults with HIV may have other conditions, like diabetes and heart disease, that can make it more difficult to manage HIV infection.
-In addition, HIV may affect the aging process and increase the risk of age-related conditions such as dementia and some cancers.
-Taking HIV medicines and medicines for other conditions at the same time may increase the risk of drug-drug interactions and side effects.
+In addition, HIV may affect the aging process and increase the risk of age-related conditions such as dementia, bone loss, and some cancers.
+Taking HIV medicines and medicines for other conditions at the same time may increase the risk of drug interactions and side effects.

 - The immune system may not recover as well or as quickly in older adults taking HIV medicines as it does in younger people.